aneasystone/github-trending/README.md

 ## Html

+* 【2023-01-18】[artemisriga / fun-html-page](https://github.com/artemisriga/fun-html-page) - Inspired from a reel I saw on instagram, where everyone was asking for the code, I decided to spend an afternoon making this and learning the basics of html and css in the process.
+If you do not know how to run the file, look at the README.
 * 【2023-01-15】[everspy / everspy](https://github.com/everspy/everspy) - EVER SPY OFFICIAL
 * 【2023-01-14】[ProgrammingHero1 / responsive-examples](https://github.com/ProgrammingHero1/responsive-examples) -
 * 【2023-01-14】[illustrated-machine-learning / illustrated-machine-learning.github.io](https://github.com/illustrated-machine-learning/illustrated-machine-learning.github.io) - Website containing illustrations about Machine Learning theory!